Bhakti Vijnana Goswami: Leadership of ISKCON Russia (1995–2005)

 Vaidyanatha returned to Russia in 1995 to lead the Society.
 He soon became known for his lectures and seminars, which were characterized as deeply insightful and charismatic, and attracted large numbers of followers throughout the Russian-speaking region.
 Vaidyanatha also gave regular discourses on a radio station for several years.

 Vaidyanatha was made member of the Governing Body Commission of ISKCON in 1996.
 He was the first admitted member who was not a direct disciple of Srila Prabhupada.
 Two years later, he took shelter of Radhanath Swami as his spiritual guru and on 4 August 2001 became the first Russian Vaishnava to receive monastic sannyasa (the renounced order of life), and the new spiritual name Bhakti Vijnana Goswami.
 In 2005, he accepted the responsibility as an initiating guru who guides disciples on their spiritual journey.

 Writings and hobbies

 From his youth, Bhakti Vijnana Goswami read extensively; he loved literature, poetry, philosophy and history.
 As well as English, Bhakti Vijnana Goswami is versed in Sanskrit, Bengali and Hindi.
-He practices hatha yoga, and spends his time visiting holy places, studying scriptures of the world, and keeping contact with close devotee friends.
+He practices bhakti yoga, and spends his time visiting holy places, studying scriptures of the world, and keeping contact with close devotee friends.

 In 2001, Bhakti Vijnana Goswami published a Russian translation of Sharanagati, the collection of verses by Bhaktivinoda Thakura.
 This has been followed by several books in Russian that are currently being translated into English.